Skip to main content

 Restarting the HPG Axis Communication

 When the HPG axis has been suppressed, particularly after a cycle of Testosterone Replacement Therapy, specific protocols are employed to encourage the hypothalamus and pituitary to resume their natural signaling rhythm.
 This is often referred to as a Post-TRT or Fertility-Stimulating Protocol.
-The goal is to overcome the inhibition that was established by the presence of exogenous testosterone.
+The goal is to overcome the negative feedback inhibition that was established by the presence of exogenous testosterone.

 Gonadorelin a Primary Signal